Employees

 If you lose your job - period of preference

-If they cannot confirm a new role for you while you’re on parental leave, you will go into a 'period of preference' time when your leave ends.
+A ‘period of preference’ can happen at the end of your parental leave.
 This means that for 26 weeks after your leave ends if your employer has a job that’s very similar to your old one, they must offer it to you before anyone else.

 Keeping in touch with work